Netflix/falcor/documentation/router.md

 "titlesById[{integers}]['name', 'year', 'description', 'boxshot']" "titlesById[{integers}]['rating', 'userRating']
 ~~~

+Note that although the first four routes all retrieve their data from the recommendation service, we cannot collapse them into a single route.
+Two routes can only be collapsed if they are the same length and differ by one key.
+In the next section we will discuss how to avoid making redundant service calls between each of these genre list routes.

 Now that we have chosen our routes, in the next section we will create handlers for these routes.